Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 .. image:: images/tx-fee-in-bw.png
     :width: 100%

-After that step, you need to :ref:`export the keys<export-bw-keys>` for your wallet.
+After that step, you need to :ref:`export the keys<export-key>` for your wallet.
 Save the file on your local machine in the same folder as the rest of the repository.
 It will have a name like this <YOUR PUBLIC ADDRESS>.export.
 You can open it with a text editor and see your signKey, verifyKey in there.
 Copy signKey and your address.
 You will use them while deploying and interacting with your contract.

 .. image:: images/bw-export-key.png
     :width: 100%